awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

     }

-    // Get Items Data from MySQL
+    // Get Items Data from MySQL.
     public String getItemsDataSQL(String username) {

         Connection c = null;

-        // Define a list in which all work items are stored List<WorkItem> itemList = new ArrayList<WorkItem>();
+        // Define a list in which all work items are stored.
+        List<WorkItem> itemList = new ArrayList<WorkItem>();
         int rowCount = 0;
         String query = "";